lautomator/codebreaker/readme.md

 The game play ends when all of the numbers have been matched to their correct positions or 10 guesses have been taken.

+##Setup
 This version can be run from any web browser.
-Download the source and open the ```index.html``` page in a browser.
+Download the source and open `index.html` page in a browser.

 Special thanks to [Sam Halperin](https://github.com/shalperin) for several code reviews and direction.